 The sensor has a built-in auto-zero function.
-In order to function correctly, the sensor must be exposed to typical background levels (400-450ppm) at least once during the auto-zeroing period.
-For example, many buildings will drop quickly to background CO_2 levels when unoccupied overnight or at weekends.
-The auto-zeroing function uses the information gathered during these periods to re-zero.
+To function correctly, the sensor must be exposed to typical background levels (400-450ppm) at least once during the auto-zero period.
+For example, many buildings will drop quickly to background CO2 levels when unoccupied overnight or at weekends.
+The auto-zero function uses the information gathered during these periods to recalibrate.
 The sensor will reset the 'zero' level every time it does an auto-zero.
-Auto-zero is disabled by default.
-If the sensor is powered down, the auto-zero is reset to default values.
+Auto-zeroing is disabled by default.
+If the sensor is powered down, the auto-zeroing is reset to default values.

 The auto-zero function works in the same way as the ZERO IN FRESH AIR command.
-The auto-zero function is disabled by default, but can be enabled to operate automatically, or zeroing can be forced.
-The user can also independently adjust the CO2 level used for auto-zero Typically, it is set to the same value as the ZERO IN FRESH AIR value, but it can also be set at a different level if desired.
+Auto-zero is disabled by default, but can be enabled to operate automatically, or zeroing can be forced.
+The user can also independently adjust the CO2 level used for auto-zeroing.
+Typically, it is set to the same value as the ZERO IN FRESH AIR value, but it can also be set at a different level if desired.